alerobertson/GraphQL-Backend-Marketplace/README.md

 In the original assignment, we only needed to reduce the inventory by one, but I felt it should be a bit more flexible.
 Let the user purchase multiple of the same item and verify that there is enough inventory to do so.

+If I were to change anything, I would maybe change inventory and quantity to be floats.
+Perhaps the store sells things in KGs or grams and that would simply logic at all.
+Also, I think a cart should automatically be created by "addToCart" if no cart exists.